bazelbuild/proposals/designs/2023-06-08-platform-based-flags.md

 3. Perform platform mapping to discover the new target platform.
 4. Apply flags from the new target platform to the configuration.
 5. Re-apply the other flags from the original transition.

-## Rejected Alternative: Starlark Dict type

-Another alternative is to represent the `flags` attribute as a Starlark dict, with the keys being flag names and the values being flag values.
-This might be slightly clearer, but has a number of problems:

-### Mixed types

-If the `flags` was a dict, users would expect to be able to specify boolean, int, or Label-valued flags with the Starlark bool, number, or Label types respectively.
-However, Starlark does not allow dicts with mixed types for values, so users would have to convert the values to string anyway, causing confusion and errors.

-### Parsing already exists

-The implementation of this feature has to re-use the existing flag parser, which already knows how to convert strings to the data types needed for each flag.
-Splitting the flag and value would just complicate this and require deeper changes to the existing parser.

-# Semantics

-## Flag parsing

-Flags will be parsed as they appear on the command line.
-Relative labels for label-valued flags will not be supported.

-**Open questions:**

-* Do flags on the command line override platform flags, or vice versa?

-## Flag errors

-Any errors will be reported and handled when the platform is used as a target
-platform: there will be no -processing of the `flags` attribute to check for invalid flags.

-## Mixed platform-based flags and platform mappings

-Platform mappings will continue to be applied after platform-based flags are added, allowing flags to be migrated one-by-one if desired.
-If the same flag is repeated in both the platform and the mappings file, that may cause issues depending on the flag’s specific semantics.

 # Compatibility